nicehash/NiceHashQuickMiner/.github/ISSUE_TEMPLATE/bug_report.md

 Describe GPUs used and how are GPUs connected to the motherboard.
 CPU?

+**Logs**
+Activate logging first, then record event - bug - then export logs into a .zip file and attach it when submitting this issue.

 **Additional context**
 Add any other context about the problem here.